-Los Angeles Unified School District 333 South Beaudry Avenue, 24th Floor Los Angeles, CA 90017 Telephone: (213) 241-7000
+Los Angeles Unified School District 333 South Beaudry Avenue, 24th Floor Los Angeles, CA 90017

-Families In Schools is very pleased to support the Youth Policy Institute (YPI) in their Public School Choice Application as a community school in a partnership model.
-The proposed school will work with parents, teachers and community residents to offer innovative iDesign and Pilot School models of learning.
-These approaches will bring increased academic achievement and rigorous accountability measures for students and family members in four small learning communities at the school site.
+The Boys & Girls Club of San Fernando Valley is very pleased to support the Youth Policy Institute (YPI) in their Public School Choice application to operate Valley Elementary School #7 as a community school in a partnership model.
+The proposed school will work with parents, teachers and community residents to offer innovative iDesign models of learning.
+These approaches will bring increased academic achievement and rigorous accountability measures for students and family members at the school site.

-The Youth Policy Institute has an outstanding track record providing education and community services, through partnerships with over 70 LAUSD and charter schools, while operating its own schools since 2004.
-YPI serves 6,300 students every school day in afterschool programs and offers multiple programs in the San Fernando service area, including full-service community schools, preschool, afterschool, workforce development, adult education, Family Technology Project, AmeriCorps, SES tutoring, GEAR UP and Carol White Physical Education Programs (both U.S. Dept. of Education grants), Bert Corona Middle School, and Family Source Center, workforce programs, and Day Laborer Centers funded by the City of Los Angeles Community Development Department.
+The Youth Policy Institute has an outstanding track record providing education and community services through partnerships with over 70 LAUSD and charter schools, while operating its own schools since 2004.
+YPI serves 6,300 students every school day in afterschool programs and offers multiple programs in the San Fernando Valley service area, including full-service community schools, preschool, afterschool, workforce development, adult education, Family Technology Project, AmeriCorps, SES tutoring, GEAR UP and Carol White Physical Education Programs (both U.S. Dept. of Education grants), Bert Corona Middle School, and FamilySource Center, workforce programs, and Day Laborer Centers funded by the City of Los Angeles Community Development Department.

-Families In Schools strongly supports the Youth Policy Institute in thier community-based plans as described in this proposal.
+The Boys & Girls Club of San Fernando Valley strongly supports the Youth Policy Institute in this community-based plan to achieve at Valley Elementary School #7 by working with parents, teachers, and community partners as described in this proposal.
 Please do not hesitate to contact me should you have questions regarding this letter of support.